Venus Optics

 Venus Optics (Anhui ChangGeng Optics Technology Co., Ltd.) is a Chinese manufacturer of photographic lenses, specialized in the design of innovative macro, wide angle, shift and f/0.95 lenses.
-Headquarters and production are in Hefei, while sales and marketing offices are located in Hong Kong and the USA.
-They are currently marketing the lenses using the brand 'Laowa'.
+Headquarters and production are in Hefei, Anhui province, while sales and marketing offices are located in Hong Kong and the United States of America.
+They are currently marketing the lenses using the brand Laowa (老蛙 (old frog)).

 Company

 Venus Optics was founded in 2013.
 Founder, managing director and chief developer is Dayong Li who graduated in opto-electronic engineering from the Beijing Institute of Technology.